-• Lab Reports, Pre and Post Lab Exercises - 70% of Lab Grade
+• Pre and Post Lab Exercises - 40% of Lab Grade

 Please read very carefully.
-We will go over the lab expectations within the first lab class.
+We will go over the lab expectations within the first lecture.

-• PreLab
+PreLab

 Before you start any lab related activity, you will create a "Prelab" and submit electronically.
 List of prelabs are scheduled in the Lab Schedule.